AndreaNardinocchi/SETU_RaspberryPi_Assignment/README.md

 ```
  <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/bulma@1.0.0/css/bulma.min.css" />
 ```
 The only issued encountered was practically how to make the grid/images responsive.
-However, luckily enough, the issue was sorted it out by using the below function, which will enable the image feeds section to become responsive and adapt
+However, luckily enough, the issue was sorted out by using the below function, which will enable the image feeds section to become responsive and adapt
                         to different screens
                         https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_matchmedia that I re-adapted to serve this project's purposes:
 ```